swansondesigns/ts-proposal-wp/docs/sections/executive-summary.md

 # Executive Summary

-## WordPress Development Proposal
+## WordPress Development Proposal for Tri-State

-This proposal outlines a comprehensive solution for developing a professional WordPress website with custom design and functionality tailored to your organization's specific needs.
+This proposal outlines a comprehensive solution for developing a professional WordPress website with custom design and functionality tailored to Tri-State's specific needs.

 ### Proposal Structure